objectionary/news.eolang.org/_posts/2022/07/2022-07-18-error-and-try-catch.md

   "Start index + length must not exceed string length but was 12 > 11"
 ```

-Here, we get `TRUE` because `string.slice` object uses `error` object.
+Here, we get `TRUE` because the `string.slice` object uses the `error` object,
-Which encapsulates the error message "Start index + length must not exceed string length but was 12 > 11".
+which encapsulates the error message "Start index + length must not exceed string length but was 12 > 11".
 The first `try` object throws up this encapsulated string to the second `try` object.

 In addition, you can add new behavior to catch errors, or just use them as is.